jennatuckerdeveloper/wwcode_hackathon_project/readme.md

 ## Authors

-Nick Riehl - Hardware, back-end, arichiecture.
+Nick Riehl - Hardware, back-end, architecture.

 *"My favorite learning experience was working with the hardware and figuring out how to implement two displays." - Nick Riehl*